dr-guangtou/lvhuo/README.md

 License
 -------
-Copyright 2019 Song Huang and contributors.
+Copyright 2019 Jiaxuan Li, Song Huang and contributors.

 `Lvhuo` is free software made available under the MIT License.
 For details see the LICENSE file.